Destinations Greece Athens

 Where Athenians live · 10 min to Acropolis · Half the rent

-The neighbourhood that ate Plaka's lunch — residential, ten minutes to the Panathenaic Stadium, half the price of Kolonaki.
-The dinner side of the city: Spondi, Michelin-starred since 2002 and the room that put Greek fine dining on the map, is here, and so are the tavernas locals actually book (Mavro Provato, Karamanlidika).
-The First Cemetery on the south edge is a 19th-century neoclassical necropolis worth the walk.
+A residential restaurant area beside the Panathenaic Stadium, about ten minutes from the centre by cab, and cheaper than Kolonaki.
+Spondi, Michelin-starred since 2002 and the room that put Greek fine dining on the map, is here, and so are the tavernas worth booking (Mavro Provato, Karamanlidika).
+The First Cemetery on the south edge is a 19th-century neoclassical necropolis, and worth the walk in.

 Spondi for dinnerLocal taverna sceneHalf the Kolonaki rent